This post may contain affiliate links. Please read my disclosure policy.

 If you make this recipe, be sure to tag me on Instagram with hashtag #heartbeetkitchen, or @heartbeetkitchen!

-Hot Chicken and Gruyere Cheese Dip
+White Wine Chicken Gruyere Dip

 This hot and bubbly gruyere cheese dip is an easy appetizer, made in one pan!
 Baked with chicken, white wine, and sautéed onions, this is a dip that everyone will love.

-4tablespoonsdry white winedivided (sauvignon blanc or pinot grigio would be great choices)
+4tablespoonsdry white wine,divided (sauvignon blanc or pinot grigio would be great choices)

 2tablespoonschicken stock